Scotia Recycling Limited, Research Nova Scotia and Divert NS Seeking Innovative Ideas for Glass Reuse and Recycling

-We provide custom solutions for small and large businesses in Atlantic Canada.
+We provide custom recycling and shredding solutions for small and large businesses in Atlantic Canada.

 A Custom Recycling Solution for a Large Distribution Center

 By assessing the current recycling system at a large distribution center and identifying inefficiencies, Scotia Recycling was able to implement a custom recycling solution that was easy to execute and cost effective.

 After completing a thorough assessment of a large healthcare facility's shredding practices and identifying several inefficiencies, Scotia Security Shredding developed a secure shredding solution that allows staff at the facility to focus their time on more valuable tasks.

 Aside from the obvious reason – helping the environment – there are many benefits associated with recycling for businesses, individuals, and organizations.